-Students must make formal application for admission to the professional program of technology and engineering education (K-12) after completion of 45 credits in course w ork.
-At least 15 of these credits must be in TC or TE courses.
-Applications are available from the dean of the School of Education and Professional Studies, Barnard Hall, and must be filed prior to September 21 or February 21.
-Acceptance is prerequisite to taking TE 400, EDSC 375, 414, and 415, EDF 415, EDTE 315, and SPED 315.
+Students must make formal application for admission to the Professional Program of Technology Education after completion of 45 credits in course w ork.
+At least 15 of these credits must be in TE courses.
+Applications are available from the Dean of Education and Professional Studies, Barnard Hall, and must be filed prior to September 21 or February 21.
+Acceptance is prerequisite to taking TE 400, EDSC 414, 415 and 425, EDF 415, RDG 440, and SPED 315.
 Students must maintain a minimum 2.50 grade point average in all technology courses.
-See School of Education and Professional Studies, Admission to Professional Program section in the catalog for additional information.
+See School of Education and Professional Studies, Admission to Professional Program for additional information.